 The statistical system used is called random stratified sampling, which consists of randomly selecting a small number of people to represent Catalonia as a whole by territory of residence, with a representative sample for the Aran due to its linguistic peculiarities.

 In order to ensure that the selected sample is a faithful reflection of the general population, it is very important for all the people selected to participate in the survey.

-The individual information on the survey is protected by statistical secret under the terms set forth in the Law on Statistics in Catalonia.
+The individual information on the survey is protected by statistical secret under the terms set forth in the Statistical Law of Catalonia.
 This means that the individualised data contained on the questionnaires may not be made public or disclosed to any person or entity, not even public administration, with the exception of any person or entity that is also bound by obligations to respect statistical secret.
 In this regard, all the personnel of Idescat and other organisations participating in official statistics in Catalonia must take a solemn oath to preserve the confidentiality of this information, and they are subjected to severe punishment should they violate this oath.

 Likewise, the obligation for statistical secret is also extended to the publication of the results, meaning that both Idescat and the other organisations forming part of the Statistical System of Catalonia must take special care to ensure that individual information cannot be deduced from the tabulated information that is published.